 The phrase ‘find your passion’ is just too mainstream and possibly not the best advice around.
 We know that passion can range from anything to everything, including lazing around in bed.
-Finding your passion may be a good step to being a high achiever, only if your passion is reasonably noteworthy and healthy.
+Finding your passion is a great first step to becoming a High Achiever, but that only works if your passion is reasonably noteworthy and healthy.
 If you find your passion aligning with social norms of success, hurray for you.
 Or else, my recommendation would be for you to work on something that you don’t necessarily hate.
 This would greatly broaden the range of things that you are able to do.

 Sit down and visualize who you are and where you want to be.
 You have to know what you are yearning for deep down in your heart.
-After which, you set your goals for the next 6 months, 1 year and even 5 years.
-Having goals in life is essential to our mental well-being.
+Thereafter, you set your goals for the next 6 months, for 1 year and for 5 years.
+Having goals in life is essential to mental well-being.
 It gives us meaning in our own existence and pushes us to strive for the better.

-Have you ever heard of the quote, “success is 99% attitude and 1% aptitude”?
-This statement can never be truer.
-High achievers may have extraordinary IQ, but you can never dismiss the fact that without working hard, they can never qualify to be amidst the top.
+You might have heard the phrase that success is 99% attitude and 1% aptitude.
+This statement is very true.
+High Achievers may in many cases have extraordinary IQ, but without working hard, they would never qualify to be amidst the top.

-Also, have you ever heard of the marshmallow experiment conducted by a psychologist Walter Mischel, then a professor at Stanford University?
-It was shown that children who practiced delayed gratification were correlated with higher SAT scores.
+Also, have you ever heard of the marshmallow experiment conducted by the psychologist Walter Mischel who became a professor at Stanford University?
+It was shown that small children who practised delayed gratification were correlated with higher SAT scores later in life.

-It is extremely helpful to plan a strict regime that allows you to achieve your goals.
-It could be cutting down on the duration spent on social media and reallocate that time to other meaningful activities that would ultimately contribute to achieving your goals.
+It is extremely helpful to set up a strict regime that allows you to achieve your goals.
+It could for example be cutting down on the duration spent on social media, reallocating time to other meaningful activities that will ultimately contribute to achieving your goals.
 It is all about discipline.

-High achievers are usually people who are all-rounder.
-They also hold numerous leadership position.
-You too, should plan on joining some committees and work hard to assume of the executive positions.
-There is no wondrous, quick and easy solution to this path, but only time, hard work and charisma.
+High Achievers are usually all-rounders, with numerous leadership positions.
+You too could join clubs or committees, and work hard to strive for the executive positions.
+There is no quick and easy solution to this path, only time, hard work – and charisma.
 Charisma is one of the most potent formulae to being at the top of the hierarchy, yet it is not an easy feat.
-The only thing you can do is to read up on how-tos to develop this skill and that brings me to the next tip – reading books on personal development.
+Read up on how-tos to develop this skill!

 All humans will inevitably be forced to admit that they are not omniscient.
-We definitely do not know everything in this world, especially the habits that will guide us to being a high achiever.
+Sorry.
+We definitely don’t know everything in this world, in fact we don’t even know of all habits and techniques that will guide us to becoming a High Achiever.
 By reading this article, I am pretty sure you have acknowledged that.
 Anyway, we definitely need to break out of our standards and reach for knowledge beyond our ignorance.
-Reading books on personal development will open our minds to a whole new level of possibilities and enlightenment.
+Reading books on personal development will open your mind to a whole new level of possibilities and enlightenment.